-If they notice any signs of a possible developmental problem, they’ll request a second more comprehensive screening.
-They may perform this screening themselves or refer you to a specialist, such as a developmental pediatrician or child neurologist.
+If the doctor notices any signs of a possible developmental problem, they’ll request a second, more comprehensive screening.
+They may perform this screening themselves or refer you to a specialist, such as a developmental pediatrician, psychologist, or child neurologist.

-ASD can also be diagnosed in older children, adolescents, and adults by evaluation by a primary care doctor or someone that specializes in ASD.
+ASD can also be diagnosed in older children, adolescents, and adults through evaluation by a primary care doctor or someone who specializes in ASD.

-There are a variety of treatments available for ASD, which includes PDD-NOS.
+There is a variety of supportive therapies and other considerations available for ASD, which includes PDD-NOS.